CameronHudson8/IskPrinter-Site/public/js/javascript-client/docs/AssetsApi.md

 var opts = {
-  'datasource': "tranquility", // String | The server name you would like data from 'token': "token_example", // String | Access token to use if unable to set a header 'userAgent': "userAgent_example", // String | Client identifier, takes precedence over headers 'xUserAgent': "xUserAgent_example" // String | Client identifier, takes precedence over User-Agent };
+  'datasource': "tranquility", // String | The server name you would like data from 'token': "token_example" // String | Access token to use if unable to set a header };

 var callback = function(error, data, response) {